What is Step 3?

 Unplug your Base

-Press the Base Button twice, to disable AP mode.
+Press the Base Button twice, to ensure Onboarding mode is disabled.

-Exit the wizard, and click "Add a Base", and follow the instructions.
+Exit the wizard, click "Connect a Base", and follow the instructions.